eddumpy/IOTA-exploratory-software/README.md

 IoT applications using IOTA for University research project.

-To run any of the scripts, ensure this git repository is downloaded or cloned into a directory on to your machine.
+To run any of the scripts, ensure this git repository is downloaded or cloned into a directory on your machine.

 To clone this repository using the command line, navigate to the appropriate directory and use the command: